mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 ## Endpoints

-<strong>/product?id=1234</strong>
+<strong>/product</strong>
-This will be used for GET requests to get the HTML page for a product specified by its unique product id.
-This will be leveraged anytime a user clicks on a product preview tile.
+This will be used for GET requests to get the HTML product page.

 <strong>/product/new</strong>
 This endpoint is a POST request, which will allow the user to create a new product.
 The information entered in the create listing form will be turned into a JSON object and passed as a body to the request.